roman-milk/roman-milk.github.io/traveling-rapist.md

+===

- ****** Traveling Rapist (The Beginning) ****** bydickpounder73© My story starts when I was a teenager, and I was always the idea guy among all my friends.
+My story starts when I was a teenager, and I was always the idea guy among all my friends.
 You know the type, let's build this, let's do this or that and all my friends following.
 I was pretty independent and always had a Dominant personality.
 I joined the Marine Corps at 22 after college, did my 4 years, left and started my own business.

  I sold the business and retired at the age of 41.
 I know it was pretty young to retire, but I figured if I got bored, I could always find things to keep me busy.
 I wanted to travel from a motor coach so I could see this beautiful country, meet all kinds of people, and hopefully have some fun along the way.